youssef-hsn/care-sync/docs/server/database-schema.md

 **Our schema is defined using drizzle/pg-core typescript representation to give type saftey to quesries inside of each usecase**

+### Naming Rules
+- A table needs to be named in plural form
+- Each attribute is mentioned by snake_case inside of sql
+- Inside TS, camelCase is kept for code consistency

 ## Schema Versioning

 **The schema edits can be traced back using git since the schema is defined inside the server/src/db/tables directory**